Skip to content

 • section 228 – child neglect.

 Spousal privilege is a term which renders a witness immune to giving information that may incriminate their spouse.
 This privilege existed for hundreds of years until an Australian case in 2011, which found that there is no generally accepted substantive rule allowing spousal privilege.
-Therefore, it is not an enforceable law in Australia.
+Therefore, spousal privilege in Australia is not an enforceable law.

 Find a Reputable Criminal Defence Lawyer Sydney